UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/README.md

 ### Installation:

-Use `pip` to install this package
+The package has not yet been deployed to pypi.
+Once deployed you may install the package using the command below.
+For now, you may clone this repo and run the functions locally.
 ```
 pip install -i https://test.pypi.org/simple/ kmeans-python
 ```

 ### Tests

 To test that the functions work as intended, test files have been written.
-You may need to run `pip install -U pytest` to test all the functions.
-Then use `poetry run pytest` to test all the functions, or `pytest -q tests/<test_file_name>` to test a specific function
+You need to run `pip install -U pytest`.

+Use `poetry run pytest` to test all the functions, or `pytest -q tests/<test_file_name>` to test a specific function

 ### Dependencies

-- pandas 1.0.1
+- pandas 3.6.1
-- numpy 1.18.1
+- numpy 3.5
-- altair 4.0.1
+- altair 3.5
-- scikit-learn 0.22.1
+- scikit-learn 3.5
+- scipy 3.5

 ### Usage
 Simple examples for running each function are shown below.